How does tenant home insurance work?

 There are a few things that can affect the price of your insurance policy including the:

-• Value of your belongings: The higher the value, the more expensive the cost to insure them.
-Spend time adding up the cost to replace all your items for new ones, to work out how much cover you need.
+- Value of your belongings: The higher the value, the more expensive the cost to insure them.
+Add up the cost to replace all your items with new ones to work out how much cover you need.

-• Type of rental: e.g. if you’re renting a room in a shared house this may cost more as it’s seen as higher risk than renting the whole property (on your own or with a partner or family).
+- Type of rental: For example, renting a room in a shared house may cost more as it’s seen as a higher risk than renting the whole property (on your own or with a partner or family).

 What is a no claims bonus?